Seattle Seahawks: Jarvis Landry Should Be An Offseason Target [Opinion]

 Throughout the course of the 2017 season thus far with the Dolphins, Landry has caught 56 passes for 430 yards and four touchdowns.
 He caught 94 passes for 1,136 yards and four touchdowns last season.

 Landry would likely be very interested in signing with a team like the Seahawks.
-He has been forced to play with a couple quarterbacks that come nowhere close to the level that Russell Wilson plays at.
-Neither Ryan Tannehill or Jay Cutler have been able to get the football into Landry’s hands as much as he deserves.
+He has been forced to play with a couple of quarterbacks who come nowhere close to the level that Russell Wilson plays at.
+Neither Ryan Tannehill nor Jay Cutler have been able to get the football into Landry’s hands as much as he deserves.

 Jarvis Landry: 344 career receptions (most in NFL history in a player's 1st 4 seasons) pic.twitter.com/TeQdMqGm6P